NFL legend John Madden dies at 85

 Madden one of biggest broadcasting stars ever

-Through the 1980s and 1990s, Madden and Pat Summerall formed one of the most famous broadcasting team in sports history.
+Through the 1980s and 1990s, Madden and Pat Summerall formed one of the most famous broadcasting teams in sports history.
 For two decades, nothing signified a big NFL game more than Madden and Summerall on the call.
 Madden’s excitable personality was perfect alongside the calm demeanor of Summerall.
 How many Thanksgivings in this country were soundtracked by the annual games that both men called?

 The two worked at CBS before moving over to Fox when that network won the rights to NFC games.
 Their last game together was in 2002, when the New England Patriots upset the St. Louis Rams in Super Bowl XXXVI.